FP-Modeling/fact/README.md

 ## How to use

-It mandatory to have [stack](https://docs.haskellstack.org/en/stable/README/) installed.
+It mandatory to have [cabal](https://cabal.readthedocs.io/en/3.4/getting-started.html) installed.
 From the root of the project, the following command starts the REPL environment:

-`stack repl`
+`cabal repl`

-Moreover, the project can be compiled and executed using the following command (the `main` function is redirecting to the Chemical Reaction example):
+Moreover, the project can be compiled and executed using the following command (the `main` function is redirecting to running Lorenz Attractor benchmarks):

-`stack run`
+`cabal run`

 All the examples in the `Examples` folder are acessible via the REPL environment.